 - Avoid driving during nighttime hours if possible

-- Take a power nap (15 to 20 minutes) before a long drive.
-You can also pull over for a quick nap halfway to the destination.
+- Take a power nap before you get in the car.
+You can also pull over for a quick nap halfway through your trip.

-Be Aware of Your Energy Levels Before Driving
+Check Your Energy Levels Before Starting Your Vehicle

-Consider yourself lucky if drowsy driving only resulted in a minor collision damage or scratch in the auto paint.
-Drop off your car at Absolute Auto Body to fix the damage.
+If drowsy driving resulted in a collision or damage to your auto paint, drop off your car at Absolute Auto Body to fix the damage.
 Our warranty covers the restoration work.
-Please be mindful that since drowsy driving could have grave consequences, you should avoid it at all costs.
+Please remember that since drowsy driving could have grave consequences, you should avoid it at all costs.